 A cover letter in Germany is never longer than one page.
 There shouldn’t be any spelling mistakes or wrong grammar.

 You might already know enough about your CV: include information about you, your education, skills, and experience.
 You should adapt your CV and Covering Letter for every company individually and add a high-quality picture for a better impression.

 Ideally, have both documents translated or conducted in German, but if you aren’t capable and don’t have funds to hire someone, English is fine too.

 Also read: Salary of a Software engineer in Germany.

 With a degree in software engineering, you have a wide variety of jobs to undertake.
 In Germany, a software engineer can be hired in many industries for different positions.
 Still, they all have some of the underlying skills of the professions, which we will discuss later.

 Most teams in companies are composed of several specializations of engineers.
 Here are the most common types of software engineering roles:

 - Full-stack engineers do everything (back-end, front-end, operations, testing).
-These are less common as entry-level roles unless they work at a small startup.
+These are less common entry-level roles unless they work at a small startup.